As the old marketing proverb goes: people are more likely to trust what others say about you over what you say about yourself.

 Word-of-mouth marketing has grown up.
 Social influencer marketing is an approach that’s here to stay.

-But with this come challenges.
+But with this comes several challenges.
 The level of difficulty rises as marketers begin to use and abuse this approach.

 The key to winning long-term, of course, is to focus on long-term relationships.
 These will turn your influencers into raging fans for many years to come.